rust-embedded/embedonomicon/src/singleton.md

 > **TODO**(resources team) link `#[global_allocator]` to the collections chapter
 > of the book when it's in a more stable location.

-Here's the summary of what we want to:
+Here's the summary of what we want to do:

 In the last section we created a `log!` macro to log messages through a specific logger, a value that implements the `Log` trait.
 The syntax of the `log!` macro